-Our keynote speaker is Louise Arbour, United Nations Special Representative for the International Migration.
-It will convene an audience composed of international media and immigration experts, members of New York City’s philanthropic community, and members of our Board of Directors.
+Our keynote speaker was Louise Arbour, United Nations Special Representative for the International Migration.
+It convened an audience composed of international media and immigration experts, members of New York City’s philanthropic community, and members of our Board of Directors.

 Previous winners include: José Antonio Vargas, the Pulitzer prize laureate who revealed his status as an undocumented immigrant in 2011; Damien Cave, Bureau Chied in Sydney, Australia at The New York Times; Seth Freed Wessler at The Nation Institute, David Noriega and John Templon at BuzzFeed, Doan Bui at L’Obs, or Elise Vincent, journalist at Le Monde.